-So as to remove the confusion of what are the equipment’s they require we, Himalayan scenery treks and Expedition has prepared a packing list which focuses on the most essential things trekker require during trekking in Nepal.
+So as to remove the confusion of what the equipment they require, Himalayan scenery treks and Expedition has prepared a packing list that focuses on the most essential things trekkers require during trekking in Nepal.
 Following is the packing list which is applicable for both professional trekkers and novice trekkers who are willing to explore the beauty of Nepal on foot.

 - A good quality Pair of Boots for hiking